gitvitorbin/qa-engineer-assignment/README.md

 You now have a working frontend app that you will write some kind of automated user acceptence tests for.
 The language of framework you use does not matter, but we prefer JS, PHP or Python.

+### About the solution for the assignment
+To learn more details about the applied solution, such as the chosen framework, project organization, installation, running the tests and viewing the execution reports, access the other README-test.me file inside the "tests" folder of this repository.